 On November 3, 2007, the No. 17 Crimson Tide hosted the third-ranked Tigers at Bryant-Denny Stadium.
 It was dubbed the “Saban Bowl” since it was the head coach’s first game against his former team, and man, it was electric.

-Midway through the fourth quarter, and the SEC West game tied at 27, LSU punted the ball away to Alabama’s Javier Arenas.
+Midway through the fourth quarter with the SEC West game tied at 27, LSU punted the ball away to Alabama’s Javier Arenas.
 That proved to be a mistake.

 Arenas caught the ball, weaved through some defenders, and then sprinted into the end zone for an electrifying 61-yard touchdown.
 As a result, the Crimson Tide took the lead and Bryant-Denny Stadium went absolutely nuts.